mkcn/fastHistory/fastHistory/tldr/tldr/pages/android/am.md

 - Start an activity matching a specific action and category `am start -a {{android.intent.action.MAIN}} -c {{android.intent.category.HOME}}`

-- Convert an intent to an URI
+- Convert an intent to a URI
 `am to-uri -a {{android.intent.action.VIEW}} -d {{tel:123}}`